 During my time at The Web Craftsmen I learned a lot, had many adventures, made lots of mistakes, but most importantly we made some great things for our clients.

-After running that company with Gary for a few years, I decided to leave The Web Craftsmen in December of 2014 to focus more on helping The American Driver Network continue to grow.
+After co-running that company for a few years, I decided to leave The Web Craftsmen in December of 2014 to focus more on helping The American Driver Network continue to grow.

 The Web Craftsmen will always be a special memory for me because of the genuine effort we put into those projects, how we strived to create something great, and the deep lessons I learned along the way.

 We built a service that provided valuable money making websites to our clients and created jobs for our contractors.